-University College Seminars are letter graded, two-credit-hour elective courses designed to introduce students to a unique topic of study in a small community learning environment.
-Seminars are limited to only 19-21 students and are led by outstanding instructors with unique expertise and interest in the topic of study.
+University College Seminars – are letter graded, two-credit-hour elective courses designed to introduce students to a unique topic of study in a small community learning environment.
+Seminars are limited to 25 students and are led by outstanding instructors with unique expertise and interest in the topic of study.
 UC Seminars are open to students of all classifications.
 Click the button below to explore the various topics offered in UC Seminars!

-This 1-credit course explores the majors and minors that OU has to offer, and it helps students find their own interests and strengths.
+UCOL 2021: Choosing a Major – This 1-credit course explores the majors and minors that OU has to offer, and it helps students find their own interests and strengths.
 Explore Sooner - Deciding on a Major is taught by staff from the Center for Major and Career Exploration.
 These experts will guide students through the process to selecting a major that connects to their passions and interests and supports their career aspirations.
 UCOL 2021 is a half-semester course with sections meeting either the first half or second half of the semester.

-This 1-credit course is designed for students who have decided on a major and are beginning the process of exploring their career options.
+UCOL 1030: Exploring Careers – This 1-credit course is designed for students who have decided on a major and are beginning the process of exploring their career options.
 Students will have the opportunity to engage in self-assessment, perform career research, investigate additional academic opportunities, and create action plans to prepare for post-college careers.
 UCOL 1030-200 is a half-semester course offered during the second half of the semester.

-Faculty Mentoring is a 0-credit no-cost course providing the opportunity for students to build relationships with faculty, increase their network base, and gain valuable life experience.
+UNIV 1210: First-Year Faculty Mentoring Course – Faculty Mentoring is a 0-credit no-cost course providing the opportunity for students to build relationships with faculty, increase their network base, and gain valuable life experience.
 These coures are lead by incredible faculty who are invested in mentoring first-year students.
 Groups are limited in size to ensure that each student has adequate opportunity to connect wth the Faculty Mentor and other participating students.
 Opportunities for meetings, meals, activities, etc. are scheduled specifically for participating students and their Faculty Mentors providing valuable faculty and student engagement outside of a classroom setting.